“It Will Help You On So Many Different Levels”

 We serve simple, healthy meals every day in buffet style.
 To keep your training costs as low as possible, the food is self-serve (no waiters) and family-style.
 Don’t expect fine dining, but our Thai and international chefs do a great job preparing tasty, healthy meals made from scratch for you to enjoy.

-- 3 group meals daily (included in tuition)
+- 3 group meals daily (included in room and meals price)

 - Group menu includes : fruits, homemade breads, burritos, stir fries, rice, noodles, Italian, Thai, American, and Mexican food